cranchange/cran_change.org/letter.md

 ## Supporting this petition

-With this action we wish to advocate for a respectful dialogue about reforming the adminstration of CRAN's package ecosystem.
-We do not wish to diminish the contributions that have been provided to this point by CRAN administrators.
+With this action we wish to advocate for a respectful dialogue about reforming the administration of CRAN's package ecosystem.
+We do not wish to disparage the contributions that have been provided to this point by CRAN administrators.
 There are several steps R commnity members can take to show their support for these reforms:

 1. share this petition with your networks
 2. withhold submitting new packages or new features to CRAN where you are comfortable doing so, and use this badge in your README <BADGE URL>